When canning pears, you need to choose fruit that is ripe but not too soft.

 Start by preparing jars, and getting water in your canner heating.
 (See Water Bath Canning for full preparation instructions.)

-I prefer the lemon juice just because I usually have lemon juice on hand.
+I prefer the lemon juice option, just because I usually have lemon juice on hand.
 I believe the recommendation is 3/4 cup to 1 gallon water…but I almost never need a gallon of pretreatment, so I use 1 cup lemon juice to 2 quarts water.
 That is stronger than needed, but my pears always stay nice and bright.

 Using a slotted spoon, pack hot pears into hot jars, covering with the same syrup you cooked them in, leaving a 1/2-inch headspace.